1 Felicia Chong

 Felicia Chong, Ph.D.

-A senior content strategist with UX experience in both industry and academic settings, as well as government agencies.
-Cross-disciplinary collaborator, professional writer, skilled user researcher, and experienced people manager.
-Specialize in designing and executing UX methodologies and content research to inform website design strategies and enhance user experience.
+A senior content strategist and professional writer with experience in both industry and academic settings, as well as government.
+A cross-disciplinary collaborator and skilled user researcher specializing in UX methodologies and content research to inform website design strategies and enhance user experience.

 Education